stanford-oval/cs224v-fall2022/hw2/instructions/part-2.md

 ## Test canonical forms

-An utterance-ThingTalk program pair sampler tool is available to help you evaluate your canonical forms.
-This tool is capable of generating samples of single-turn commands and ThingTalk programs with projection and filter properties.
-Single-turn commands are the natural language commands that your virtual assistant will attempt to generate based on the canonical forms you defined in the manifest file.
-ThingTalk programs can help give you a sense of what query operations will be executed relative to the generated natural language command.
+An utterance-Thingtalk code pair sampler tool is available to help you evaluate your canonical forms.
+This tool is capable of generating samples of single-turn commands and Thingtalk codes with projection and filter properties.
+Single-turn commands are the natural language commands that Genie will attempt to generate based on the canonical forms you defined in the manifest file.
+Thingtalk codes can help give you a sense of what query operations will be executed relative to the generated natural language command.

 The resulting code pairs are saved to a tsv file where each row contains the `id`, `command utterance`, and `ThingTalk program` for each example.